rix1337/docker-google-musicmanager/README.md

 This image is based on [`iamjamestl/docker-google-musicmanager/`](https://github.com/iamjamestl/docker-google-musicmanager/) that is loosely modeled after
 [`ruippeixotog/google-musicmanager`](https://hub.docker.com/r/ruippeixotog/google-musicmanager/).

 This version relies on an included VNC server.
+Connect with any VNC client (default port 5900, password GoogleMusic).

 ## Installation

 ```